 Sequence Control field

-The Sequence Control field is 16 bits in length and is described in 8.2.4.4.
+The Sequence Control field is 16 bits in length and is present in all Short Data frames and Short Management frames other than Short Probe Response frames and is described in 8.2.4.4.
+The Sequence Control field is not present in Short Control frames and in Short Probe Response frames.

 Instructions to TGah Editor: Change the subclause below as follows: